udsdepend/fm21-momba-tutorial/book/preparation.md

     ```
     poetry --version
     ```
-3. To install Docker, use the [Docker Desktop](https://www.docker.com/products/docker-desktop) installer without changing any settings.

-    To **pull the Docker image required for Storm** inside a PowerShell run:
-    ```
-    docker pull movesrwth/storm:travis
-    ```
-    This command will download the required image so that it is already present on the day of the tutorial.
-    In case Docker is not running, this command will fail.
-    Without Docker, you will not be able to run Storm.
-4. To install VS Code, use the [official installer](https://code.visualstudio.com/#alt-downloads).
+3. To install VS Code, use the [official installer](https://code.visualstudio.com/#alt-downloads).